Case Details

 The Chainsaw and the Gaslight

-During the November 16, 2022, proceeding, Judge Keberlein acknowledged the extraordinary and unusually protracted nature of the case and ordered a new timeline: Adam and I were to exchange a list of MSA issues by November 30, 2022, complete depositions to further resolve discrepancies on December 7, 2022, and return for a follow-up conference before Judge Keberlein on December 20, 2022.
-He emphasized a preference for collaborative negotiation, famously stating, “I think there’s a lot of power in the parties coming up with their own agreement… as opposed to the Court cutting things in half with a chainsaw.”
+During the November 16, 2022, proceeding, Judge Keberlein acknowledged the extraordinary and unusually protracted nature of our case and ordered a new timeline: Adam and I were to exchange a list of MSA issues by November 30, 2022, complete depositions to further resolve discrepancies on December 7, 2022, and return for a follow-up conference before Judge Keberlein on December 20, 2022.
+He emphasized a preference for collaborative negotiation, famously stating: “I think there’s a lot of power in the parties coming up with their own agreement… as opposed to the Court cutting things in half with a chainsaw.”

-1. Fabricated a Procedural Reality: He falsely asserted that I was attempting to “reopen” a valid divorce through my § 806.07 motion, willfully ignoring the fact that no valid judgment existed.
+- Fabricated a Procedural Reality: He falsely asserted that I was attempting to “reopen” a valid divorce through my § 806.07 motion, willfully ignoring the fact that no valid judgment existed.

-3. Threatened the Court Process: He warned that granting my § 806.07 motion would create an “incredible mess,” effectively using the impact of the State’s administrative errors as a shield against lawful resolution and accountability.
+- Threatened the Court Process: He warned that granting my § 806.07 motion would create an “incredible mess,” effectively using the impact of the State’s administrative errors as a shield against lawful resolution and accountability.

 By insisting that a valid divorce existed despite FCC Bermingham’s April 26, 2022, admission to the contrary, Adam and Attorney Culp actively obstructed the court’s duty to ensure a lawful resolution.